systerel/S2OPC/tests/fuzzing/README.md

 Compiling fuzzing tests against libFuzzer requires CLang 6.0 or higher (libFuzzer is embedded in CLang starting from 6.0.0).
 Other fuzzing engines like AFL have not been investigated yet.

-Once a some corpus has been made with representative test cases, the goal is to use OSS-Fuzz, the continuous Fuzzing for Open Source Software.
+Once a corpus has been made with representative test cases, the goal is to use OSS-Fuzz, the continuous Fuzzing for Open Source Software.